jeroenterheerdt/presence-status-ha-api/README.md

 Creates a [FastAPI](https://github.com/tiangolo/fastapi) bridge to [Home Assistant](https://www.home-assistant.io/) for use with the simplified Custom API interface in [Presence Light](https://github.com/isaacrlevin/PresenceLight).

 Fork from [https://github.com/loganjohnlong/presence-light-ha-api](https://github.com/loganjohnlong/presence-light-ha-api).
-Instead of changing the color of a light, this fork just turns an entity (for example a switch, but might also be a light) on or off.
+Instead of changing the color of a light, this fork just forwards the status and activity to Home Assistant sensor that it creates on the fly.

+If you are looking to just turn an Home Assistant entity off or on, please see [https://github.com/jeroenterheerdt/presence-light-ha-api](https://github.com/jeroenterheerdt/presence-light-ha-api).

 ## How to use